Geeksltd/GCop/Rules/GCop413.md

 ﻿# GCop 413

-> *"It should be written as 'positive expression'"*
+> *"It should be written as 'PositiveExpression'"*

 ## Rule description